jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OB 41 ICA debit for loss of shareholder continuity
 Debit
-(1) An ICA company has an imputation debit for the amount equal to the amount of an imputation credit retained in the imputation credit account and unused before the date on which shareholder continuity is lost.
+(1) An ICA company has an imputation debit for the amount equal to the amount of an imputation credit retained in the imputation credit account and unused at the time at which shareholder continuity is lost.
 Table reference
 (2) The imputation debit in subsection (1) is referred to in table O2: imputation debits, row 14 (debit for loss of shareholder continuity).
-Debit date
+When debit arises
-(3) The debit date is the day of loss of shareholder continuity.
+(3) The debit arises at the time shareholder continuity is lost.
 Avoidance arrangements
 (4) Section GB 34 (ICA arrangements for carrying amounts forward) may exclude a company from the application of this section.